 • New Issue and Addition of Full Driving Licence

-• Application for Duplicate of Driving Licence / Driving Instructor's Licence
+• Duplicate of Driving Licence / Driving Instructor's Licence (only applicable to lost / destroyed licence)

 By post

-• Applications (other than first application for learner's driving licence, application for learner's driving licence for commercial vehicles, driving test appointment, direct issue of driving licence and temporary driving licence) may be submitted by post to the Kwun Tong Licensing Office at P.O.
+• Applications (other than application for learner's driving licence for private car, light goods vehicle, motor cycle & motor tricycle, learner's driving licence for commercial vehicles, driving test appointment, direct issue of Hong Kong full driving licence and temporary driving licence) may be submitted by post to the Kwun Tong Licensing Office at P.O.
 Box 68115, Kowloon East Post Office, Kowloon.
-If your application is in order, the new licence / permit, together with your relevant documents, if any, will be sent to you by registered post within 10 working days.
+Application for learner's driving licence and driving test for private car, light goods vehicle, motor cycle & motor tricycle may be submitted by post to the Kowloon Licensing Office at 2/F., Cheung Sha Wan Government Offices, 303 Cheung Sha Wan Road, Kowloon.
+Upon receipt of a duly completed application, the successfully issued licence/permit/test appointment will be mailed to you by registered post within 10 working days.
+If you have not received the licence/permit/test appointment within 4 weeks from the date of submission, please contact the Transport Department at 2804 2600 for follow-up action.

-• The relevant application forms should be duly completed, signed and submitted with the required fee and documents.
-Please do not send cash by post.
+• The relevant application forms should be duly completed, originally signed and submitted with the required fee and documents.
+Cash and original identity document should not be sent by post.
 Crossed cheque should be made payable to either "The Government of the Hong Kong Special Administrative Region" or "The Government of the HKSAR".
-Photocopies of Hong Kong Identity Card (or other alternative identity document) are acceptable for verification
+Photocopies of Hong Kong Identity Card (or other alternative identity document, if applicable) are acceptable for verification.

-• Applications (unless otherwise specified) may also be submitted through drop-boxes in all licensing offices (please see Appendix D for their addresses).
-The relevant application forms should be duly completed, signed and submitted with the required fee and documents.
-Please do not send cash by post.
+• Applications (unless otherwise specified) may also be submitted through drop-in boxes at all Transport Department's licensing offices (please see Appendix D for their addresses).
+The relevant application forms should be duly completed, originally signed and submitted with the required fee and documents.
+Cash and original identity document should not be sent via drop-in boxes.
 Payment should be made by crossed cheque and payable to either "The Government of the Hong Kong Special Administrative Region" or "The Government of the HKSAR".
-Photocopies of Hong Kong Identity Card (or other alternative identity document) are acceptable.
+Photocopies of Hong Kong Identity Card (or other alternative identity document, if applicable) are acceptable for verification.

 4.12 Enquiries